GSA/openacr/docs/CLI.md

 ## Install

-Before you can run the CLI you must install the dependencies with the following NPM command.
+Install the dependencies with the following NPM command.

 ```bash
 npm install